-Antofagasta plc aims to support economic development in regions of operation by fostering local supplier access and opportunities.
-The internally-developed "Suppliers for a Better Future" program, launched in 2022 and expanded in 2023, focuses on aligning supplier practices with company standards, community development, and sustainability goals to mitigate modern slavery risks.

-^{} Enviromental, Social and Governance.
+- > The Group aims to support economic development in regions of operation by fostering local supplier access and opportunities.
+We continued implementing the "Suppliers for a Better Future" program, launched in 2022, with goals focused on aligning supplier practices with the Group's standards, community development, and sustainability goals to mitigate modern slavery risks. - Enviromental, Social and Governance.